Wisconsin

 Media Alert: Low-flying Helicopter Will Survey Southern Wisconsin for Geologic, Water Studies

-A low-flying helicopter towing a geophysical device collects scientific data on groundwater and geology.
+[ad_1] A low-flying helicopter towing a geophysical device collects scientific data on groundwater and geology.
 (Credit: USGS) Starting around late February and lasting three to four weeks, a helicopter towing a large hoop from a cable will begin making low-level flights over southern Wisconsin between Grant and Kenosha counties.
-The low-flying helicopter will collect and record …
+The low-flying helicopter will collect and …

 Read moreMedia Alert: Low-flying Helicopter Will Survey Southern Wisconsin for Geologic, Water Studies